 2-day (9.5h) - $2,150

 • I'm so honored and humbled that you want to work with me.
 Please fill out the contact me form or send me an email and let me know what you are looking for.
-We'll connect and see if we can get creative to help meet your need!
+We'll connect and see if we can get creative to help meet your needs.
+Although I primarily offer couples therapy, I do offer options for individual therapy and family therapy on a case-by-case basis.

 • Your time and my time are valuable.
 I want to make sure that you are able to get the time slot that you need.
 I totally get that things come up.
 After all ... we're all parents here.
 No problem!